huseyindeniz/cra-template-dapp/README.md

 ## Contributions

 dApp CRA Template is an open-source project and we welcome contributions from the community.
-If you have any suggestions or bug reports, please [open an issue](./issues) or [submit a pull request](./pulls).
+If you have any suggestions, please use the [discussion](https://github.com/huseyindeniz/cra-template-dapp/discussions) tab.
+If you have any bug reports, please [open an issue](https://github.com/huseyindeniz/cra-template-dapp/issues) or [submit a pull request](https://github.com/huseyindeniz/cra-template-dapp/pulls).

 ## License